Kickskii/G15ae-Bible/The Plan Outline.md

 -show how to disable windows telemetry and driver updates from windows update disable firmware device to completely block bios updates

+how to deal with TPM stutters
+windows 10
-Bios Recommendation + why 316 and in which case its fine to use latest(iets) #new_section explaining differences between the bios versions as per personal findings
+disabling windows hello and bitlocker deleting the tpm driver or storing it in a safe location with the file location // this is done in safe mode note this is not for thermal based stutters these stutters are not reproducible and are truly random Bios Recommendation + why 316 and in which case its fine to use latest(iets) #new_section explaining differences between the bios versions as per personal findings